bhavneet0812/frontend-coding-challenge/README.md

 # 🗓️ Absence Manager App

-A Flutter app to view and filter employee absences, featuring support for mobile/tablet layouts, calendar event export (ICS), and a clean state management architecture using BLoC.
+A Flutter app to view and filter employee absences, featuring support for mobile/desktop layouts, calendar event export (ICS), and a clean state management architecture using BLoC.

 ---

 ## 🚀 Features

 * 🔍 Filter absences by type, status, and date
-* 📲 Adaptive UI for mobile and tablet
+* 📲 Adaptive UI for mobile and desktop
 * 📤 Export absences as ICS calendar events
 * 🧪 Robust unit, widget, and integration tests
 * 🧱 Clean architecture with Repository and Bloc layers